-- To configure a shared directory, use the FileShare agent. - To configure multiple directories, use the CompositeFileShare agent. - If User Access Control (UAC) is enabled on Windows Server systems, you must launch the command prompt in the Run as administrator mode and then run the VCS commands. - Before configuring the service group, review the agent resource types and the attribute definitions described in the Veritas Cluster Server Bundled Agents Reference Guide.
+- To configure a shared directory, use the FileShare agent. - To configure multiple directories, use the CompositeFileShare agent. - If UAC is enabled, run the program or commands in the "Run as administrator" mode even if the logged-on user belongs to the local administrators group.
+Alternatively, log on as an Administrator (default administrator account) to perform the tasks. - Before configuring the service group, review the agent resource types and the attribute definitions described in the Cluster Server Bundled Agents Reference Guide.